Raising chickens in your backyard? Here’s one garden idea that will make you AND your chickens happier!

 You can choose to have a rectangular tunnel or a curved one.
 If you choose a rectangular tunnel, you will need to make a series of rectangular frames that are attached to the base where you can attach the chicken wire or wire fencing using staples or zip ties.

 To create a curved chicken tunnel, simply attach the wire fencing to the base using zip ties.
 Bend the fencing toward the opposite side of the base to create the desired curve.
-Make sure that the curve is gradual so that the chickens can easily walk through the tunnel.
+Ensure the curve is gradual so the chickens can easily walk through the tunnel.

 Note: